 f) If a hearing is not requested, the suspension will commence the day after the expiration of the five-day period.

 g) The Committee may also suspend a player or not endorse a player to National individual and team events if a pattern of unsportsmanlike conduct (including line call overrules) is documented and player is provided written warning first.

 6. POINTS-PER-ROUND RANKING SYSTEM

-A. Awarding of Points
+A. Awarding of Points:

 ii.
 Main draw and consolation draw points are a fixed number; the round a player reaches determines the points awarded.

 iii.
 A player must win a round to receive any points for the tournament.

 iv.
 A player who advances because of a withdrawal, walkover, default or retirement shall receive points for advancing.

 v.
 Byes do not qualify as wins and a player who advances when a bye occurs must win the next round to receive points.